sharonj666/CourseRegistrationSystem/README.md

 # CourseRegistrationSystem
-a program that allows admin and student to navigate through the course registration system
+A program that allows admin and student to navigate through the course registration system